 Systems theory looks at a system holistically, with the parts working together (Janson, 2015).
 An example of this interdependence in my organization is…

-Audio: All right.
-So, again, when is it okay?
-We've illustrating a theory.
-So, here's an example.
-“According to the theory of caring, nurses should be sensitive facilitators of a healing environment.
+Audio: And Sometimes talking about illustrating a theory could be a good place to introduce personal experience as well.
+Here is an example.
+According to the theory of caring, nurses should be sensitive facilitators of a healing environment.
 I demonstrate this when I talk to patients in a calm voice, listen attentively to their needs, and limit the amount of visitors and noise.

 Visual: Slide changes to the following: Benefits of Personal Experience